droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./depends/packages** - Info on packages to download and compile as Core dependencies.
 Almost all the packages are actually required only by Qt 4 or 5.
 Native packages are used to build towards particular host/target platforms when the host requires tools not directly found on the build/host platform, so the build/host platform must use alternate tools.

 ./depends/packages/bdb.mk - BerkeleyDB 4.8.
+Used by all versions of the Bitcoin Core wallet.

 ./depends/packages/boost.mk - Boost.
+Used by all versions of Core, including for consensus-critical functionality.

 ./depends/packages/dbus.mk - D-Bus.
+Used by Qt.

 ./depends/packages/expat.mk - Expat (XML parser).
+Used by Qt.

 ./depends/packages/fontconfig.mk - Fontconfig.
+Used by Qt.

 ./depends/packages/freetype.mk - FreeType.
+Used by Qt.

 ./depends/packages/libevent.mk - *libevent* (event notification) library.
+Used by all versions of Core.

 ./depends/packages/libICE.mk - Inter-Client Exchange (ICE) library.
+Used by Qt.

 ./depends/packages/libSM.mk - Session Management library (SMlib).
+Used by Qt.

 ./depends/packages/libX11.mk - X11 library.
+Used by Qt.

 ./depends/packages/libXau.mk - X11 Authorization Protocol library.
+Used by Qt.

 ./depends/packages/libxcb.mk - X protocol C-language Binding (XCB) library.
+Used by Qt.

 ./depends/packages/libXext.mk - X Record Extension library.
+Used by Qt.

 ./depends/packages/miniupnpc.mk - MiniUPnP.
+Used by all versions of the [UPnP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) feature of Core.

 ./depends/packages/native_biplist.mk - Python binary property list ([plist](https://en.wikipedia.org/wiki/Property_list)) read/write library (native).
 Used for the OS X build. [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7192) to make software name consistency easier.